+ First ever reissue

 + 180-gram LP includes 18″x24″ fold-out reproduction of original film poster

-Out today, the second release in our exhaustive Lee Hazlewood reissue series, A House Safe For Tigers (LITA 087).
-Originally only available in Sweden, this marks the first time Tigers, the holy grail Hazlewood record for collectors, has been reissued and available the world over.
-As the soundtrack to one of the seven TV movies Hazlewood made with director Torbjörn Axelman during his period living in Sweden in the early 1970s, the movie is a “semi-documentary” featuring Hazlewood and Axelman looking back to childhood and contemplating the meaning of life.
+Originally only available in Sweden, this marks the first time Tigers has been reissued and available the world over.
+The movie was a “semi-documentary” featuring Hazlewood and his friend Axelman, looking back to childhood and contemplating the meaning of life.
 In it, Hazlewood runs a marathon, tells anecdotes about a bum who cured his stutter and convinces a group of Swedish children to take sides against Richard Nixon.
 “It’s strange, very strange,” Hazlewood said, “But we meant it to be strange.”